mavlink/mavlink-devguide/en/guide/message_signing.md

 The message should only ever be sent over a secure link (e.g. USB or wired Ethernet) as a direct message to each connected `system_id`/`component_id`.
 The receiving system must be set up to process the message and store the received secret key to the appropriate permanent storage.

+The same secure method can be used to both *set* and *reset* a system's key (reseting a key does not have to be "more secure" than setting it in the first place).
+The receiving system should be configured to [accept all signed packets](#accept_signed_packets) on the secure channel, so that it is possible to reset a key that has been lost or corrupted.

 The `SETUP_SIGNING` message should never be broadcast, and received `SETUP_SIGNING` messages must never be automatically forwarded to other active MAVLink devices/streams/channels.
 This is to avoid the case where a key received over a secure link (e.g. USB) is automatically forwarded to another system over an insecure link (e.g. Wifi).

 Autopilots that don't offer MAVLink over USB might create a module that can set the secret key from a command line interface (e.g. the NSH Shell).

-> **Tip** We recommend that GCS implementations should generate the secret key and share this with connected systems over a secure link.
+> **Tip** We recommend that GCS implementations should generate the secret key and share this with connected systems over a secure link (e.g. USB).

 ## Logging